-Our team of experts will work with your site manager to ensure that parameters such as wind speed and lightning are accurately monitored to minimise down-time and to comply with legislative health and safety requirements.
+Our team of experts will work with you to ensure that parameters such as wind speed and lightning are accurately monitored, ensuring the safety of all those working at height for building maintenance purposes, and to minimise down-time on construction projects, whilst complying with strict legislative health and safety requirements.

 Our online weather portal Skylink-Pro allows you to monitor and analyse all real-time site data 24 hours a day, seven days a week – a must for efficient site management.